 According to the National Institute of Diabetes and Digestive and Kidney Diseases, celiac disease can be very serious.
 The disease can cause long-lasting digestive problems, keep your body from getting all the nutrients it needs and can also affect the body outside the intestine.
 Nearly one in 141 Americans has celiac disease, and most don’t even know it.

 The downside is that there is no real way to prevent celiac disease.

 “It is at times hereditary but also can be spontaneous,” Dr. Albert says.
 “Some people do have a gluten intolerance and not necessarily an allergy.
 This also cannot be prevented.”

 So when should you get tested for celiac disease?

 “There is no need to be tested for celiac disease unless one experiences symptoms such as bloating, diarrhea, constipation, weight loss, vitamin deficiency or irritable bowel type symptoms,” Dr. Albert says.
-“Then once diagnosed with celiac disease, testing is done three months after avoiding all gluten.
-Symptoms in younger people often will warrant a physician ordering specific testing for celiac disease.”
+“Then, once diagnosed with celiac disease, testing is done three months after avoiding all gluten.
+Symptoms in younger people will often warrant a physician ordering specific testing for celiac disease.”

 About the Author